 One of the book blogs I’ve come across most recently, has been Looking for Aruba; a beautiful blog featuring books, life and style from Dubai-based Abeer.
 A self-confessed caffeinated geek who spends most of her time buried under the pages of a book, her blog features everything from photo diaries to book reviews and personal outtakes, and it’s oh-so-easy to lose yourself in the pages of her blog.
 With a beautiful Bookstagram to boot, it’s easy to see why she’s got such a legion of loyal followers.

 Kath Reads is another blog I’ve come across in recent weeks, and suffice it to say I’ve spend many hours since pouring over her plethora of book reviews.
-A Filipina living in Germany with her husband, Kath covers books by everyone from J K Rowling to John Green and many more besides.
+A great source of fiction book reviews, Kath is a Filipina living in Germany with her husband, and covers books by everyone from J K Rowling to John Green – from romance books to mystery books and many more besides.
 And as a fellow chai latte lover, it’s clear the girl has great taste.

-With book reviews in both English and Dutch, Netherlands-based Femke reads all things YA and offers readers an intimate insight into her love of books.
+With book reviews in both English and Dutch, Netherlands-based Femke reads all things YA, offers readers an intimate insight into her love of books and is one of my favourite book review blogs.
 She too has a lovely Bookstagram account, that features flowers, fairy lights and the all important cup of tea alongside her current book of choice.
 Find out which tomes Femke chose for my Desert Island Book series.

 While no stranger to having an online book-fuelled platform, Faroukh from The Guy with the Book has turned his Bookstagram talents (he recently won the London Book Fair’s Bookstagrammer of the Year) to the world of book blogging.
-With everything from Instagram tips to The Travelling Biblio Chronicles – a new series in which guest bloggers will be paying homage to a tale set in the city in which they live – Faroukh’s blog is a fabulous online resource for anyone wanting to up their reading game.
-Faroukh was also kind enough to share with me his Desert island Books picks which will give you book recommendations a-plenty.
+With everything from Instagram tips to The Travelling Biblio Chronicles – a new series in which guest bloggers will be paying homage to a tale set in the city in which they live – Faroukh’s book blog is a fabulous online resource for anyone wanting to up their reading game.
+Faroukh too has been a great supporter of my book blog, and was also kind enough to share with me his Desert island Books picks which will give you book recommendations a-plenty.

-I’ve recently featured Resh on my Desert Island Book series and she was one of the first blogs I thought of when I began putting this post together.
-She writes about everything from her predictions when it comes to book prizes to her thoughts on two books by the same author, and with posts covering her 30 books in 30 days challenge, her blog will inspire any avid bookworm to make more time for reading.
+I’ve recently featured Resh on my Desert Island Book series and she was one of the first book blogs I thought of when I began putting this post together.
+She writes about everything from her predictions when it comes to book prizes to her thoughts on two books by the same author, and with posts covering her 30 books in 30 days challenge, her book blog, and captivating book reviews will inspire any avid bookworm to make more time for reading.

-Book blogger, author and Brontë Society’s Young Ambassador, Lucy Powrie from Queen of Contemporary is the go-to book blog for all thing YA.
-Creator and host of #UKYAChat, Lucy’s book blog is fresh, vibrant and rich with great content – featuring everything from book review to tips on getting published.
+Book blogger, author and Brontë Society’s Young Ambassador, Lucy Powrie from Queen of Contemporary is the go-to book blog for all thing YA and definitely one of the best book blogs around.
+Creator and host of #UKYAChat, Lucy’s YA book blog offers great book reviews for teens and is fresh, vibrant and rich with great content – offering readers everything from book reviews to tips on getting published.

 An esteemed name in the book blogging world, Simon from Savidge Reads started his book blog to stop boring everyone he met with talk of books, and has certainly come a long way since then, with a recent appearance on the BBC to discuss the Man Booker Prize winner, as well as having been on the judging panel for the 2017 Costa Book Award.
 Alongside his popular book blog, he also has a fabulous Book Tube channel and is co-host of The Readers Podcast.